mjsherwood76-dev/mjs76-dev-standards/components/README.md

 ## Overview

-All components are built with **shadcn/ui** as the foundation, customized to work seamlessly with our **5 theme system** (Default/Aurora, Minimalist/Zen, Earthy/Terracotta, Cyber-Noir/Neon, Luxury/Opulence) across light and dark modes.
+All components are built with **shadcn/ui** as the foundation, customized to work seamlessly with our **17 theme system** (Aurora, Zen, Terracotta, Neon, Opulence, Soft Pastel, Comic, Summit, Velocity, Valor, Vogue, Vitality, Sterling, Syntax, Nexus, Ember, Prism) across light and dark modes.

 ### Design Principles